 Influencer marketing will be huge on TikTok

 From makeup to baking videos, TikTok is full of people making things.
 There are some huge TikTok influencers in these spaces—in fact, some have millions of subscribers.

+These influencers have audiences that may want to buy your products, so for a chunk of your marketing budget, you can partner with them and create an influencer marketing campaign.
 Pay these influencers to use your products on-camera or otherwise promote your brand in their videos, and you’ll get your products in front of new eyes.

 Dabble with original content (if you dare)

 Making your own content can be a powerful TikTok marketing strategy.
 However, it will take lots of time, creativity, and resources.
 TikTok is largely based on viral content, so your content needs to be viral too.
 Otherwise, it will likely be ignored by TikTokers.

 The easiest, most effective way to ensure that your original content is popular and shareable is to dive into the “trend” culture.
 Use the Discover page to track trending hashtags, and then create your own version of the trend that includes an element of your business.
 Bonus points if it’s funny or silly to increase your chance of virality.

 Take the #WipeItDown challenge for example.
 This one shows creators wiping down their mirror to the beat of the song “Wipe It Down,” where on the third wipe they’re revealed as a different version of themselves, only to return to their original version for the fourth and final wipe of the mirror.